Antonio Conte says Tottenham have 13 positive Covid-19 cases among players and staff

 All European group stage matches must be completed by the end of 2021, with the club already facing a busy festive schedule leaving no obvious window to rearrange the fixture.

-Conte said he prepared for Thursday's game with 11 players at training on Wednesday, with one of those players later testing positive along with a member of staff, describing the situation as "so strange and incredible".
+Conte said he now has 11 players available after one first-team member tested positive following training on Wednesday along with a member of staff, describing the situation as "so strange and incredible".

 Those cases followed two similar results on Tuesday after the initial outbreak.